andifalk/custom-spring-authorization-server/README.md

 * http://127.0.0.1:9095/login/oauth2/code/spring-authz-server
 * https://oauth.pstmn.io/v1/callback

-Please note: Instead of _localhost_ the local ip _127.0.0.1_ is configured as redirect URI.
+__Please note__: Instead of _localhost_ the local ip _127.0.0.1_ is configured as redirect URI.
 This is because spring security does not allow redirects of clients to localhost addresses.

 ## Login